Saturday, November 13, 2010

 Nov 11,

 45 hours after departing Chengdu by train, I finally arrived in Lhasa.
 The train ride had a few thin air moments, topping out at over 5000m.
-Some moments I felt a little short of breath and it was tough to sleep at times.
-However for the most part, the ride was amazing.
+For the most part, the ride was amazing.
 Gazing out the window at the endless plateau 4 to 5 km above the sea was pretty astounding.
 The barren landscape had this raw beauty with such a sharp clarity thanks to the cold, thin air.
 It was such a stark contrast to the overcrowded and heavily polluted China.
 The morning sun rise over the plateau was pretty astounding, something that pictures just can’t capture but will remain in memory for some time to come.
-Over lunch in the meal car, I had a great conversation with a Tibetan named Jampo and a Chinese guy named Jackie Wu, but for the most part, I kept to myself fixated to the landscape flying past my cabin window.

-Finally after a very long train ride, we arrived in Lhasa.
-I was greeted by my guide and taken to my hotel where I have a private room.
+Arriving in Lhasa, I was greeted by my guide and taken to my hotel where I have a private room.
 Before meeting the other tour members, I had 3 hours to roam around the city, and much to my surprise, the beautiful sights and buildings were not that interesting.
 I was captivated by the beautiful people of Tibet.

-Lhasa is a city in which the many nomadic people make pilgrimages to the holy sites; throngs of these amazing people of the plateau were paying their devotions.
+Lhasa is a city in which many nomadic people make pilgrimages to the holy sites; throngs of these amazing people of the plateau were paying their devotion.
 Older people and children were everywhere, each with a captivating appearance, and if they looked your way, an even more captivating smile.
-While in Korea, I saw many beautiful women but sometimes they had undergone plastic surgery and wore hundreds of dollars worth of makeup on their face.
 Tibetan beauty could be called ugliness by some, many of their features worn from the harsh environment in which they live their lives, but in their appearance there are so many stories that could be told.
 Even the children, with dirty clothes and faces have this haunting aesthetic of a person who has grown up in such an incredible environment.

 Post a Comment